skooter500/MusicVisuals/README.md

 Student Number: C21318233

-Name: William Leka
+Name: William Anmar Saoud

-Student Number: C21423244
+Student Number: C21402094

 ## Instructions
 - Fork this repository and use it a starter project for your assignment